A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: An example of a two-qubit gate that generates entanglement but is strongly vulnerable to the thermal fluctuations of the phonons

 where $|\psi_{n}(t)\rangle$ denotes the state of the ions A, B and the phonons whose initial state is given by $|g\rangle_{\mbox{ A}}|g\rangle_{\mbox{ B}}|n\rangle_{\mbox{ P}}$.

-We draw attention that the shape of the graph in Fig.~\ref{Figure4} (b) does not depend on $\alpha$.
-Looking at Fig.~\ref{Figure4} (b), we note that the curve of $\tilde{F}'$ has a sharp peak at $n_{\mbox{ th}}=0$, that is to say, the graph is convex downward.
+We draw attention that the shape of the graph in Fig.~\ref{Figure4}(b) does not depend on $\alpha$.
+Looking at Fig.~\ref{Figure4}(b), we note that the curve of $\tilde{F}'$ has a sharp peak at $n_{\mbox{ th}}=0$, that is to say, the graph is convex downward.
 This characteristic is a complete contrast to that of the curves in Fig.~\ref{Figure2}.
 Thus, we can conclude that the two-qubit gate caused by the Hamiltonian defined by Eq.~(\ref{Hamiltonian-toy-model-0}) is not well protected from thermal fluctuations of the phonons.
-As shown in this section, if we implement a two-qubit gate carelessly, it is often vulnerable to thermal fluctuations.